AIML-IfI/openset-imagenet/readme.md

 ### Training of all the models in the paper

 The `train_imagenet_all.py` script provides a shortcut to train a model with three different loss functions on three different protocols.
-It relies on the same configuration file (`config/train.yaml`) where some parts are modifed during execution.
+It relies on the same configuration file (`config/train.yaml`) where some parts are modified during execution.
 You can run:

     train_imagenet_all.py --configuration [config] -g [list-of-gpus]